Blosc/c-blosc2/README_CHUNK_FORMAT.rst

     - When the most significant bit is *not* set, `csize` represents the size of the compressed data stream that follows. (as in C-Blosc1)
-    - When the most significant bit is set, the lowest significant byte of `csize` is used to fill the entire block.
+    - When the most significant bit is set, the least significant byte of `csize` is used to fill the entire block.

 For example, a csize of 10000 means that the compressed data stream that follows is 10000 bytes long